-SOLIDWORKS Enterprise PDM Administration Class
+SOLIDWORKS PDM Professional Administration Class

 Basic knowledge of Project Management, gained through online training or by attending a local institute